cesare-montresor/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter Project

-This project implement an extended kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+This project implement an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 ![ukf]